encukou/abi3/PEP.rst

 An automatically generated test module will be added to ensure that all symbols included in the stable ABI are available at compile time.

-For each function in the stable ABI, a test will be added that calls the function using ``ctypes``.
-(Where calling is not practical, such as with functions related to fatal errors and intepreter initialization/shutdown, the test will only look the function up.)
+Additionally, a test will be added that aims to *call* each function in the stable ABI using ``ctypes``, with exceptions for e.g. functions related to fatal errors and intepreter initialization/shutdown.
 This should prevent regressions when a function is converted to a macro, which keeps the same API but breaks the ABI.
+(Creating this test is expected to take longer than the rest of this PEP to implement, possibly it'll need several releases.)

 Changing the Limited API
 ------------------------

-A checklist for changing the limited API, including new members (structs, functions or values), will be added to the `Devguide`_.
+A checklist for changing the limited API, including adding new items to it and removing existing ones, will be added to the `Devguide`_.
 The checklist will 1) mention best practices and common pitfalls in Python C API design and 2) guide the developer around the files that need changing and scripts that need running when the limited API is changed.